 ‘Rebecca, I would really like to find out what is going on with you and how I could possibly help you.’

 I was amazed when she actually opened her brown eyes, squinted at me and closed them again!
-Like a vivid daydream the entire story of the last few hours played out in my head.
-I ‘saw’ her being found unconscious, then all the dramatic and painful things she had experienced since, including a venous puncture and the intrusion of a plastic tube being inserted into her airway and removed again.
-I sensed the cold rain, the helicopter flight – all of it raced through my mind.
+Like a vivid daydream, the entire story of the last few hours played out in my head.
+I ‘saw’ her being found unconscious, then all the dramatic and painful things she had experienced since including a venous puncture and the intrusion of a plastic tube being inserted into her airway and removed again.
+Sensing the cold rain, the helicopter flight – all of it raced through my mind.
 I could not possibly compute how she could have experienced all this without any response!

 Suddenly she opened her eyes again and whispered: ‘Really?
 Do you?’

 Lightheaded, goosebumps all over, I could not move.
 I just looked sincerely into her eyes, nodded and whispered ‘Yes!
 Tell me!’